AwalaApp/specs/rs000-core.md

 Cargoes are serialized with the [Relaynet Abstract Message Format (RAMF)](rs001-ramf.md), using the ASCII character "C" (for "cargo") as its _concrete message format signature_.
 Relayers and gateways MUST follow the post-deserialization validation listed in the RAMF specification.

-The payload plaintext contains one or more parcels, and is serialized with the following binary sequence (with little-endian encoding), which is repeated for each parcel:
+The payload [plaintext](https://en.wikipedia.org/wiki/Plaintext) contains one or more parcels, and is serialized with the following binary sequence (with little-endian encoding), which is repeated for each parcel:

+1. A 32-bit unsigned integer (4 octets) representing the length of the parcel.
+1. The parcel serialized in the RAMF.

 #### Cargo Collection Authorization